WayneWalterBerry/BigDrive/README.md

 2. Shell Folder Extensions predate widespread documentation on the internet.
 These extensions have been part of Windows Shell architecture since early versions of Windows 95, when Microsoft introduced COM-based shell extensions to enhance Explorer functionality.
 At that time, documentation was primarily available through Microsoft Developer Network (MSDN) CDs, printed manuals, and internal developer resources rather than online.
 The internet wasn’t as widely used for technical documentation as it is today, so early developers often relied on books, conferences, and direct Microsoft support to understand and implement Shell Folder Extensions.
 3. The memory management for C++ interacting with the Shell Folder extensions needs to be perfect, explorer.exe stays running for days/weeks/months on end and doesn't recycle, leaking just a little memory will build up over time.
+4. Access Violations can cause explorer.exe to crash, and the taskbar to disappear.
+Which might require explorer.exe to restart.
+5. Programming shell extension is about the implementation of a wide variety of COM interfaces, and clip board formats.

 To make any type of extensible shell folder extension that could reach a variety of virtual folder and files, would require that each implementation be hosted in explorer.exe loading a wide variety of SDK, and clients, which might have conflicting assemblies.
 To solve this issue Big Drives Shell folder extension is a C++ shim that proxies the work of fetching the data to a hosted COM++ components.